 Christopher Phillips is the Electronic and Information Technology Accessibility Coordinator at Utah State University.
-He is responsible for making sure campus electronic and information technology is accessible and he is currently focused on implementing a recently passed campus-wide accessibility policy.
+He is responsible for making sure campus electronic and information technology is accessible and he is currently focused creative ideas and solutions to implement more inclusive digital experiences.

-His professional background in special education, instructional design, web development and product management and loves working towards inclusive digital experiences.
+He brings his previous worked in special education, instructional design, web development and product management to accessibility work.